Julienc1/finalproject/README.txt

 3. You run this program by opening terminal and going to the appropriate file folder will the finalproject.py is contained.
 Then, you run the program by typing in “python finalproject.py”.

 4. To run this file, you should have tweepy, and sqlite3 downloaded with pip and you should also have a file in your finalproject.py folder with your appropriate twitter information.
 My file is called twitter_info.py.
+I have not included my personal twitter info with this file.

 5. The files included are as follows:
-	1. finalproject.py: This file is the main file and allows the program to run.
+	1. 206_data_access.py: This file is the main file and allows the program to run.
 	2. 206finalproject_caching.json: This is the json file that collects and caches the information  from making requests to both the Twitter and OMDB databases.
 	3. finalproject.db: This is the database file that includes the three tables, Tweets, Users, and Movies.
 These three tables include many bits of information from Twitter and OMDB.
 	4. README.txt: This file that explains the project.
 	5. An output file called "output.txt" that gives some information on the movie_titles and output presented in the code.
+	6. A screenshot of my code running in terminal

 6. Functions